mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 Again, it is clear that individuals cluster separately from each other.

 Ultimately, ordination is a data visualization tool.
-We might ask if the spatial separation that we see between the Men\'s and Women\'s plots in the NMDS plot is statistically significant.
+We might ask if the spatial separation that we see between the Men's and Women's plots in the NMDS plot is statistically significant.
 To do this we have two statistical tools at our disposal.
 The first analysis of molecular variance ([amova](amova)), tests whether the centers of the